 - Some banks provide their estimated wait periods online, meaning you can see how long it will take for your details to be processed.

-The best business bank accounts in the UK
+What are the best business bank accounts in the UK?

 Many of the high street banks in the UK offer some form of business bank accounts — including Santander, NatWest, Lloyds and Barclays.
 Choosing a bank that has a branch that is close to you is important, as many banks charge extra if you use the Post Office to pay in cash or cheques.